msp-strath/cs208-logic/pages/contents.md

 9. [Predicate Logic Semantics](pred-logic-semantics.html).
 A break from proof for a bit to consider what Predicate Logic formulas are talking about.
 It is not just about true/false anymore, but about relationships between individuals.

-10. **Under construction** [Equality](equality.html).
+10. [Equality](equality.html).
 How do we prove that one thing is equal to another thing?
 And what can we prove if we know that one thing is equal to another thing?

 11. **Under construction** [Arithmetic and Induction](induction.html) allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
 We look specifically at induction on natural numbers, which will allow us to prove facts in the theory of arithmetic.